From March 7 to March 10, NSVI will conduct its 15th vasectomy mission in Haiti.

 spend the evening at Hotel Roi Christophe organizing supplies to equip a second team if patient predictions warrant that.

 After breakfast at the Hotel Roi Christophe, we will all go to ULS in Ft.
 Bourgeois to set up Team 1.
-Then Team 2 will go to Clinique Dugué in Plaine-du-Nord (we continue to train Dr. Dugué) if Madame Dugue decides that Thursday morning is acceptable (for years she has provided vaccinations on Thursday mornings and prefers that we come on Friday, but on Friday we prefer the locations east and south of Cap Haitien so that we can end the day at Hopital Ft.
-St. Michel).
+Then Team 2 will go to Clinique Dugué in Plaine-du-Nord (we continue to train Dr. Dugué) if Madame Dugue decides that Thursday morning is acceptable.
+(For years she has provided vaccinations on Thursday mornings and prefers that we come on Friday, but on Friday we prefer the locations east and south of Cap Haitien so that we can end the day at Hopital Ft.
+St. Michel and return on Saturday without having to set up again.)
 When the teams are finished, they both go to the Clinic of Eugene Maklin (New Hope Hospital) in Plaine-du-Nord and finish the day there.

 Either Centre de Sante de Caduch or Centre de Sante de Terrier Rouge, depending on where Covsky thinks we will have more patients, or perhaps both (two teams).
 Then we will all go to Clinique RJP-CRAPS in Limonade (Dr. Romel) then to Hopital FSM in Cap Haitien.
-When finished in HFSM, we simply lock the door and we can resume there on Saturday morning.
+When finished in HFSM, we simply lock the door so we can continue there on Saturday morning without having to set up again.

 8:30 – 12:30: Vasectomies at HFSM in Cap Haitien.
 Divide supplies and equipment into what stays and what returns to the States, pay all personnel, and …